Amer Bekić

-Amer Bekić (born 5 August 1992) is a Bosnian professional footballer who plays as a centre-forward for First League of FBiH club Radnik Hadžići.
+Amer Bekić (born 5 August 1992) is a Bosnian professional footballer who plays as a centre-forward for Second League of FBiH club Unis Vogošća.

 Club career

 Sloboda Tuzla

 In January 2010, Bekić signed his first professional contract with Bosnian club Sloboda Tuzla.
 In July 2011, Bekić left the club.

 Zrinjski Mostar

 In July 2011, Bekić signed a contract with Bosnian club Zrinjski Mostar.
 With Zrinjski, Bekić won his first trophy in his senior career.
 He would left the club at the end of 2013–14 season.

 Sarajevo

 In August 2014, Bekić signed a three-year deal with Bosnian club Sarajevo.
 Bekić left the club in 2017, after his contract expired.

 Tobol

 In July 2017, Bekić signed a contract with Kazakhstan Premier League club Tobol.
 He made his debut in a league match against Astana on 22 July 2017.
 He left the club after a half season.

 Sloboda Tuzla

 Bekić returned to Sloboda Tuzla in January 2018.
 He left the club in June 2018.